pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/aws/elasticache/_index.md

 retain automatic cache cluster snapshots before deleting them.
 For example, if you set SnapshotRetentionLimit to 5, then a snapshot that was taken today will be retained for 5 days before being deleted.
 If the value of SnapshotRetentionLimit is set to zero (0), backups are turned off.
-Please note that setting a `snapshot_retention_limit` is not supported on cache.t1.micro or cache.t2.* cache nodes
+Please note that setting a `snapshotRetentionLimit` is not supported on cache.t1.micro or cache.t2.* cache nodes

 {{% /md %}}
 </div>
 <h3 class="pdoc-member-header" id="ReplicationGroup-snapshotWindow">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/083c096292d6f0305fe1923ab8857d46f2d7cea5/sdk/nodejs/elasticache/replicationGroup.ts#L151">property <b>snapshotWindow</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/6597a59b9b5c887a5484c3c3198182fbd205f368/sdk/nodejs/elasticache/replicationGroup.ts#L240">property <b>snapshotWindow</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'>public </span>snapshotWindow: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>